project-image

 Poll: Would you be okay with us removing shields/forcefields?

-about 6 years ago – Sat, Mar 17, 2018 at 01:39:00 AM
+almost 7 years ago – Sat, Mar 17, 2018 at 01:39:00 AM

 Basically my assertion is that this needs to happen, and I want to see if people agree.
 I am referring to the big forcefield bubbles.
 My reasoning: